gkosm314/oslab-assignments/README.md

 This repo contains solutions for assignments of the _Opearating Systems Laboratory_ course at National Technical University of Athens (NTUA).

 ## Exercise 1
 This exercise contained a number of system challenges that we had to solve using different operating system concepts.
-Concepts utilize to "solve" the challenges include:
+Concepts we utilized to "solve" the challenges include:
 * signals
 * linking
 * I/O streams